julzhk/django-stdimage/README.md

 ## Installation

-Simply install the latest stable package using the following command
+Simply install the latest stable package using the following command:

 ```bash
 pip install django-stdimage